- Start, Stop or Move Service

 Residential Customer Project Guide

-Our new residential customer brochure outlines the installation steps and approximate timeline for residential customers looking to install new service or do a service upgrade.
+Our new residential customer brochure (PDF) outlines the installation steps and approximate timeline for residential customers looking to install new service or do a service upgrade.

 Customer Installation Service Request Form Submission Requirements

 More and more often, we receive service requests without required project information.
 By not having complete and required submission information, it will cause delays and waste resources for everyone.
-Please take a few minutes to review Hawaiian Electric's electrical service submission requirements and remember to include all required information when submitting your service request.
+Please take a few minutes to review Hawaiian Electric's electrical service submission requirements (PDF) and remember to include all required information when submitting your service request.

 E Hoomaikai #2 (August 2019)